Permanence properties of $F$-injectivity: Localization and descent under faithfully flat homomorphisms

-\begin{remark} As a consequence of Corollary \ref{cor:finjwn}$(\ref{cor:finjfrobclosed})$, the same argument as in the proof of \cite[Cor.\ 3.14]{QS17} yields the following: if $(R,\fm)$ is a Noetherian local ring, and $I = (x_1,x_2,\dots,x_t)$ is an ideal generated by a regular sequence such that $R/x_1R$ is $F$-injective, then the Frobenius actions on $H^t_I(R)$ and $H^t_\fm(R)$ are injective.
-In particular, this shows that $F$-injectivity deforms when $R$ is Cohen--Macaulay, thereby providing a different proof of \cite[Thm.\ 3.4(1)]{Fed83}. \end{remark}
+\begin{remark} As a consequence of Corollary \ref{cor:finjwn}$(\ref{cor:finjfrobclosed})$, the proof of \cite[Cor.\ 3.14]{QS17} yields the following: if $(R,\fm)$ is a Noetherian local ring, and $I = (x_1,x_2,\dots,x_t)$ is an ideal generated by a regular sequence such that $R/x_1R$ is $F$-injective, then the Frobenius actions on $H^t_I(R)$ and $H^t_\fm(R)$ are injective.
+In particular, this shows that $F$-injectivity deforms when $R$ is Cohen--Macaulay (the latter was first shown in \cite[Thm.\ 3.4(1)]{Fed83}). \end{remark}

 Globally, localization of $F$-injectivity implies that $F$-injectivity can be checked on an affine open cover.

 \begin{corollary} Let $X$ be a locally Noetherian scheme of prime characteristic $p > 0$.
 Then the following are equivalent: \begin{enumerate}[label=$(\roman*)$,ref=\roman*] \item For every affine open subscheme $\Spec(R)$ of $X$, the ring $R$ is $F$-injective. \item $X$ is $F$-injective. \item For every locally closed point $x \in X$, the stalk $\mathcal{O}_{X,x}$ is $F$-injective. \end{enumerate} Furthermore, if $X$ is locally of finite type over a field $k$ of characteristic $p > 0$, then \emph{$(\ref{cor:everyaffinefinj})$--$(\ref{cor:stalksarefinj})$} are equivalent to $\mathcal{O}_{X,x}$ being $F$-injective for every closed point $x \in X$. \end{corollary}